abigamkelly/Parallel-Project/README.md

 ### How to Compile and Run:
 1. Change your current directory to **Parallel Code**
 2. Run **parallel_distance.py** by typing the following command in the terminal: "python parallel_distance.py"
-3. Type the following command in the terminal to compile the c++ code: "g++ -O3 -shared -o c_functions.so -fPIC parallel_c_functions.cpp"
+3. Type the following command in the terminal to compile the c++ code: "g++ -O3 -fopenmp -shared -o c_functions.so -fPIC parallel_c_functions.cpp"
 4. Run **parallel_colocation.py** by typing the following command in the terminal: "python parallel_colocation.py"